K731 White Shark

 K731 White Shark heavy torpedo is a submarine-launched torpedo developed by the Republic of Korea Navy in 2004.
-Production was delayed for a year after a program error in the guidance system resulted in 2 failed tests in 2003.
-This glitch was fixed while developing the lighter-weight Blue Shark torpedo.
-Production cost for each torpedo is at about 950 million won (US$790,000).
+Production was delayed by a year after a program error in the guidance system resulted in 2 failed tests in 2003.
+The glitch was fixed while developing the lighter-weight Blue Shark torpedo.
+Production cost for each torpedo is about 950 million won (US$790,000).